bcelary/gnome-speech2text/README.md

 *whisper-server deadlock after multiple requests* - Fixed in current version by using `-nc` flag.
 If you experience transcription timeouts after 5-7 recordings, ensure you're running the latest version.
 The `-nc` flag disables context retention between requests, preventing resource leaks.
 See [issue #6](../../issues/6) and [whisper.cpp #3358](https://github.com/ggml-org/whisper.cpp/issues/3358) for details.

+*Transcription cancellation limitation* - While you can cancel during processing, the whisper.cpp server continues transcribing in the background until completion.
+The transcription result is discarded, but server resources remain occupied until the process finishes.

 **Note:** Text insertion requires X11.
 On Wayland, use clipboard mode.

 ## Development